-All intravascular sharps are considered biomedical waste regardless of the presence of infectious material and must be discarded in sharps containers.
+All intravascular sharps (defined as the entirety of the instrument, not just the needle) are considered biomedical waste regardless of the presence of infectious material and must be discarded in sharps containers.
 Do not discard intravascular sharps in the look-alike waste stream.